 Tippie RISE, launched in the fall of 2016, helps students acquire job-related skills to advance their career preparation, expand their global view, and build their professional network.
 The impact of this program operates on a global scale, guiding students to experiences in Africa, Italy, and Australia, to name a few.

-The goal for the Tippie College of Business, according to Tippie Magazine - Winter 2015-16, is “to be a catalyst for transformation, to develop bold solutions for a changing world through business education, research, and engagement.”
+According to Tippie Magazine - Winter 2015-16, the goal for the Tippie College of Business is "to be a catalyst for transformation, to develop bold solutions for a changing world through business education, research, and engagement."

 Tippie RISE has brought them one step closer to achieving this goal.

-Kavanaugh explained that the impact RISE has on students allows them to become well-rounded business students.
+Kavanaugh explained that RISE's impact on students allows them to become well-rounded business students.
 Through Research, Internships, Study abroad, or Experiential courses, students bridge their learning in the classroom with the real world.

-“Some students were doing these things but allowing all students to have these high impact experiences to drive their learning was very important,” Kavanaugh said.
+"Some students were doing these things but allowing all students to have these high-impact experiences to drive their learning was essential," Kavanaugh said.

-These experiences aren’t limited to junior or senior level students; Tippie serves students in their freshmen years already looking to put some of their knowledge to use in the real world.
+These experiences aren't limited to junior or senior-level students; Tippie serves students in their first years already looking to use some of their knowledge in the real world.

-“Students can always do something right away,” Kavanaugh said.
-“It expands their world view, especially students that are getting multiple experiences.”
+"Students can always do something right away," Kavanaugh said.
+"It expands their world view, especially students getting multiple experiences."

-Nanette Chapa, a student majoring in Human Resources Management and Business Analytics, with a minor in French, said “RISE was never something I was worried about completing.
-There are so many opportunities, and it’s integrated into the student experience so well.”
+Nanette Chapa, a student, majoring in Human Resources Management and Business Analytics with a minor in French, said, "RISE was never something I was worried about completing.
+There are many opportunities, and it's integrated into the student experience well."

-Not only did Chapa complete her RISE requirements, but she was also able to complete three of the four experiences offered.
-She conducted research experiences with the Tippie Undergraduate Office, along with internships at Deloitte in the global services division and with the business analytics department at Tippie.
+Not only did Chapa complete her RISE requirements, but she could also complete three of the four experiences offered.
+She conducted research experiences with the Tippie Undergraduate Office and internships at Deloitte in the global services division and with the business analytics department at Tippie.

-Chapa is finishing up her experiential learning during her last semester before graduation and said that these experiences allowed her to step out of her comfort zone, and while terrifying at times, they were incredible experiences looking back.
-She was able to experience things she would have never gotten from a standard in-class experience.
+Chapa was finishing up her experiential learning during her last semester before graduation and said that these experiences allowed her to step out of her comfort zone.
+She could experience things she would have never gotten from a standard in-class experience.
+While terrifying at times, they were incredible experiences looking back.

-When COVID-19 brought challenges to many internship and study abroad sponsors, Tippie RISE identified alternatives, moved internships or study abroad opportunities virtually, and shortened experiences terms.
+When COVID-19 brought challenges to many internship and study abroad sponsors, Tippie RISE identified alternatives, moved internships or study abroad opportunities virtually, and shortened experience terms.

-“We went in knowing flexibility was the key and were able to work a lot with virtual opportunities,” Kavanaugh said.
-“We worked hard to make sure students were still able to have great intercultural experiences.”
+"We went in knowing flexibility was the key and were able to work a lot with virtual opportunities," Kavanaugh said.
+"We worked hard to ensure students were still able to have great intercultural experiences."